-Box Office: 'Tomorrowland' Tops Slow Memorial Day Weekend With $32.2 Million
+Box Office: 'Tomorrowland' Tops Slow Memorial Day Weekend With $32.2 million

 Among art house releases, Fox Searchlight’s “Far From the Madding Crowd” expanded from 289 theaters to 865 locations, picking up $2.3 million in the process.
 The adaptation of Thomas Hardy’s novel has earned $5.4 million.

-The overall box office will likely be down sharply from last year’s Memorial Day weekend, when “X-Men: Days of Future Past” opened to $90.8 million.
+The overall box office will likely trail last year’s Memorial Day weekend, when “X-Men: Days of Future Past” opened to $90.8 million, by 19%.
+It also won’t even crack the top ten Memorial Day weekends of all time.

+“All it takes is one big movie to power a Memorial Day weekend, and we didn’t have that,” said Paul Dergarabedian, senior media analyst at Rentrak.